xosebastian/sooft-challenge/README.md

 To run the application with Docker and PostgreSQL:

-1. Ensure your `seed.sql` file is in the same directory as your `docker-compose.yml` and contains the necessary SQL statements to initialize your database.
+1. Ensure your `db.sql` file is in the same directory as your `docker-compose.yml` and contains the necessary SQL statements to initialize your database.

 2. Start the containers: